Engineering Insights

 • Dangling pointer dereferences — accessing the address of an object after it has been freed

-• Null pointer dereferences — accessing an object that has not been properly initialized
+• Null pointer dereferences — when accessing an object that has not been correctly initialized

-• Double free — releasing the same memory location more than once, leading to corruption or crashes
+• Double free — releasing the exact memory location more than once, leading to corruption or crashes

 • Memory leak — failing to return memory, which eventually results in memory exhaustion

-C and C++ are good examples of unsafe languages, where the problems outlined above, can result in critical software failures.
-Other languages such as Java, implement memory safety by removing manual memory management altogether, and introducing automatic mechanisms for reclaiming unused memory through a garbage collector.
-Unfortunately, a garbage collector introduces non-determinism (the exact timing of memory reclamation is unknown), which can be an issue in safety-critical systems, where unpredictable pauses can lead to latency spikes that violate real-time constraints.
+On the other hand, languages such as Java implement memory safety by preventing manual memory management altogether and by introducing automatic mechanisms for reclaiming unused memory through a garbage collector.
+Unfortunately, garbage collectors also introduce non-determinism (since the exact timing of memory reclamation is unknown), which can be an issue in safety-critical systems, where unpredictable garbage collection pauses may lead to latency spikes that violate real-time constraints.

 Concurrent programming refers to different parts of a program executing independently, while parallel programming involves executing multiple parts at the same time.
-Whenever a program runs tasks concurrently or in parallel, a new class of issues, often hard to diagnose can arise, including:
+Whenever a program runs tasks concurrently or in parallel, a new class of issues, often hard to diagnose, can arise.
+In practice, concurrency is implemented using threads, which opens the door to a whole set of issues described next.

 • Race conditions — when the outcome depends on the timing or order of execution.